danialhbma/ITP-SE12-Power-Monitoring/analysis/README.md

 ![image](https://github.com/danialhbma/ITP-SE12-Power-Monitoring/assets/92836838/1acd815b-48f0-430e-8e65-de2dcfa96c77)

 The model_training method takes in x_train, y_train, x_test & y_test variables as its parameters.
 Then, it will create an instance of the LinearRegression class from sklearn.linear_model and use the x_train & y_train to fit the model.
-Lastly, it will save the model made into a file for other uses like get_monthly_predictions
+Lastly, it will save the model made into a file for other uses like get_monthly_predictions.

 ![image](https://github.com/danialhbma/ITP-SE12-Power-Monitoring/assets/92836838/df900d63-2d9a-4112-88bc-5a05586bc0ce)